Engineering Division

 • In our air toxics program, we strive to better understand what toxic air pollutants are being emitted in Ventura County, what facilities are emitting air toxics, and what potential health risk problems are being created by those emissions.

-The Engineering Division has a staff of 10.
-We are able to offer one-on-one assistance to businesses in Ventura County in understanding the requirements of these programs and what they need to do to make their facilities comply.
+The Engineering Division is able to offer one-on-one assistance to businesses in Ventura County in understanding the requirements of these programs and what they need to do to make their facilities comply.